wences-sanchez/Knowledge-Base/pages/Test-Driven Python Development (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- Understanding test-driven development
 		- -
-		- Why unit tests? #card
+		- Why unit tests? #car
 			- At this point, a valid question would be to ask why we need unit testing at all.
 Why not write only integration tests, where a single test could check so many parts of the application at once?
 The reason is that integration tests do not pinpoint the location of failure.
 A failing integration test could have an error in the UI, or in the logic, or somewhere in the way data is read or written.
 It will take a lot of investigation to see where the error is and fix it.
 		- -
 		- -
-		- Rhythm of TDD #card
+		- Rhythm of TDD #car
 			- Developers who are familiar with TDD usually go through this cycle many times an hour, implementing small steps of functionality each time.
 		- -
 		- -
 		- As we can see, unit testing is a general term, whereas developer testing is a specific subset of unit testing, and TDD is a specific form of developer testing. #ñspace
 		- -
 		- -
-		- About TDD philosophy. #card
+		- About TDD philosophy. #car
 			- the main focus of TDD is not really about testing.
 The simple act of writing a test before the implementation changes the way we think when we implement the corresponding functionality.
 The resulting code is more testable, usually has a simple and elegant design, and is more maintainable and readable.
 		- -
 		- -
-		- What is TDD about. #card
+		- What is TDD about. #car
 			- NOTE
 			  TDD is about writing better, cleaner, more maintainable code, and only incidentally about testing.
 		- -